-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202 information from your child's education records.
+Family Policy Compliance Office U.S. Department of Education

+400 Maryland Avenue, SW Washington, DC 20202

+The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that APS, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child's education records.
 However, APS may disclose appropriately designated "directory information" without written consent, unless you have advised the District to the contrary in accordance with District procedures.
 The primary purpose of directory information is to allow APS to include this type of information from your child's education records in certain school publications.
 Examples include: